-Cell Phones/Pagers - The use of cell phones in school poses increasing risks of school disruptions, bullying, criminal activity, and academic dishonesty.
-Student cell phones, digital cameras and similar electronic devices shall be turned off and are not to be seen or heard during the instructional day and are banned from dressing areas (home or away) at all times.
+Cell Phones/ Smart Devices - The use of cell phones in school poses increasing risks of school disruptions, bullying, criminal activity, and academic dishonesty.
+Student cell phones, digital cameras and similar electronic devices shall be turned off and are not to be heard or used during the instructional day without prior teacher permission and are banned from restrooms and dressing areas (home or away) at all times.